By Publius Huldah

 Now, let’s look at The Tariff Act of 1828 and the S. Carolina Nullification Crisis:

-South Carolina was an agricultural state.
-During the 1820’s, they bought manufactured goods from England.
-England bought cotton produced by S. Carolina and other Southern States.
+The South was agricultural.
+During the 1820’s, the Southern States bought manufactured goods from England.
+England bought cotton produced by the Southern States.

 However, “infant industries” in the Northeast were producing some of the same manufactured goods as England; but they were more expensive than the English imports.
 So they couldn’t compete with the cheaper imports.